2016 - 2020

 Moving on a further 26 miles passing through Sedgeford, Ringstead, Burnham Market (known locally as Chelsea on Sea), past Holkham Hall (built in 18th century for the 1st Earl of Leicester), through Stiffkey and Morston ending up at Blakeney Quay where we parked up and given that it was a glorious day most of us enjoyed a crab sandwich from the stall on the foreshore.

-The afternoon included optional stops at Binham Priory and/or Castle Acre Priory although a number of us we happy just to wend our way back to the hotel and enjoy a pint or two in the sunshine before the AGM.
+The afternoon included optional stops at Binham Priory and/or Castle Acre Priory although a number of us were happy just to wend our way back to the hotel and enjoy a pint or two in the sunshine before the AGM.

 Sunday was another lovely day, and our run this morning took us through Little and Great Dunham, Beeston, Gressenhall, North Elmham, Guist, Fulmodeston, Barney to the Thursford Collection where we stopped for coffee.
 Continuing our journey through Gunthorpe, Thornage & Holt, Glandford & Wiveton, Cley next Sea & Salthouse finishing at The Pheasant Hotel, Kelling where we lunched.
 Whilst some of us went on visit the Muckleburgh Collection in the afternoon, I and some of the other ladies enjoyed a pleasant afternoon in the Pheasant's garden, before returning to Swaffham.